lsst-ts/ts_Dockerfiles/mtaos_sim/README.md

 Container executes `run_mtaos.py -s` to run the MTAOS simulator.

 Environment variable `ISRDIRPATH` is used to assign the Instrument Signature Removal (ISR).
 This is the disk position of butler instance basically (notice the butler instance has a hierarchy structure).
 This value will override the value defined in the configuration file in `ts_config_mttcs`.
-Environmental values can be changed with -e argument to docker run command - see man docker-run for details.
+Environmental values can be changed with the `-e` argument to docker run command - see man docker-run for details.

 ## Tag List